-We affectionately refer to our fitness center as the “jungle gym.”
-It is open 24 hours daily and offers basic free weights and equipment.
-We do not have fitness machines or cardio equipment as we encourage our community and guests to use our phenomenal natural environment as the setting for walking, running, and biking.
+We affectionately refer to our open-air fitness center as the “jungle gym.”
+It is available 24 hours daily and offers basic free weights and equipment.
+We do not have fitness machines or cardio equipment, as we encourage our community and guests to use our phenomenal natural environment as the setting for walking, running, and biking.

 Kalani Honua’s physical address is 12-6860 Kalapana-Kapoho Road, Pahoa, HI 96778.
 Kalani is nestled in the lush jungle of East Hawaii along “The Red Road” and provides the perfect opportunity to disconnect.
 It takes a little extra effort and time to get to Kalani, and you’ll reap the benefit of our remote location as you reconnect with nature and unwind.